sdc-china/IDA-doc/_posts/2018-04-06-analyzer-analyze-workflow-projects-with-analyzer-toolkit-references.md

 ***
 ### Setting up the Workflow project and perform it.

-   1. Switch to the **Analyzer** tab, then you can use Workflow server to analyze.
+   1. Switch to the **Analyzer** tab, then you can use BAW server to analyze.

-      **Use Workflow server**, choose the toolkit - references tab, fill the below field values for the analyzer toolkit references form.
+      **Use BAW server**, choose the toolkit - references tab, fill the below field values for the analyzer toolkit references form.

       ![][analyzer_toolkit_references]